larse514/amazonian/README.md

 ![Service](docs/cloudwatch_service.png) <br />

 ### Distributed Logging- AWS Cloudwatch Logs
 Tradional logging becomes challenging when dealing with the ephemeral nature of containers.
 Amazonian uses ECS's [awslogs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html) logging driver to output all logs as AWS Cloudwatch logs.
-These can then be viewed in the AWS Cloudwatch console.
+These can then be viewed in the AWS console.
 All you need to do is ensure your application is logging to stdout and stderr
 ![Logs](docs/cloudwatch_logs.png) <br />

+### TLS Certificate Management- Amazon Certificate Manager (ACM)
 <br />

 ## running amazonian